After his daughter disappeared in suspicious circumstances last year, Tommy Ballard spent every spare moment and every last dollar searching for her.

 "Older residents here wondering, 'who's going to be killed next?'," Bardstown resident Buddy Gulden told LEX news.

-• In May 2013, Bardstown Police officer Jason Ellis was shot dead while removing tree limbs from a road while driving home.
+, Bardstown Police officer Jason Ellis was shot dead while removing tree limbs from a road while driving home.
 Police suspect the branches were deliberately placed there so that the 33-year-old father-of-two would stop.

 • In April 2014, schoolteacher Kathy Netherland and her 16-year-old daughter, Samantha, were found slaughtered inside their home on Bardstown's outskirts.
 The mother had been shot and the teen was found badly beaten with her throat slashed.